-Crowd Racing has a limited number of shares available in our 4yr old gelding The Detainee, trained by Neil Mulholland, winner of his last two races.
-One at Chepstow and then at Yarmouth on 1st August.
-You can see videos of both of these runs on the Crowd Racing Vimeo page by clicking here.
+The Detainee is a winner of two races, one at Chepstow and then at Yarmouth and you can see videos of both of these runs on the Crowd Racing Vimeo page by clicking here.

-The Detainee is a lightly-raced four-year-old who has only had thirteen races to date, winning his last two and three place finishes.
-He is a big, strong racehorse, and has taken some time to grow into himself and mature but is now thriving with the two consecutive flat wins.
-By Aqlaam out of a Jakarta Jade (x Royal Ajbar) The Detainee has only run on the flat to date but since the move to Neil Mulholland he has been schooling and will now have a combined campaign over hurdles and on the flat.
+The Detainee is a lightly-raced four-year-old who has only had sixteen races to date, winning two and five place finishes.
+He is a big, strong racehorse, and has taken some time to grow into himself and mature but is now thriving and growing.

 28 August 2017